 Roessel is fervently committed to her community and learning.
 As the owner of the greeting card company Naaltsoos Project which blends her love of paper and letter-writing with her commitment to language and cultural preservation.
 She co-founded the blog presence 4.0 as well as the multi-media project schmooze: lady connected, each project centers on controlling the narratives we posses as American Indian people and women.
 The thesis of all her work centers on helping re-define who American Indian people in modern times.

 She is Táchii’nii (Red Running into the Water People).
 Born for the Kii yaa’ aanii (Towering House People).
 Her maternal grandfather is of the Tódikozhí (Salt Water clan) and her paternal grandfather is of the Monteath Clan from Scotland.
-A proud auntie, sister, daughter and granddaughter, Roessel’s life is a journey in the practice of speaking sacredness fluently.
+A proud mother, wife, auntie, sister, daughter and granddaughter, Roessel’s life is a journey in the practice of speaking sacredness fluently.